UTG Sport Gen 5 Airsoft Sniper Rifle Review

 The adjustable hop-up will give you some extra range (quite a bit in some cases), but it’s a little difficult to get to.
 To adjust it, you’ll need to tighten or loosen a hex screw under the gun’s body, and it can be a little tricky to get there.
 You won’t be adjusting it on the fly, but hopefully, you won’t need to.

 The bolt action itself is solid and very satisfying to pull.
 Since it’s made of metal, it’s very high quality and jamming is barely an issue with this gun.
 But, of course, jamming does come up every now and then (just like a real gun).

 The UTG Sport Gen 5 performs outstandingly well.
 It’s consistently accurate and powerful, both very important things for an airsoft sniper rifle.

 With this gun, UTG has made a sniper that’s as close to the real thing as you can get.
 If you don’t play airsoft recreationally, this gun would still be fantastic for target practice.
 If, on the other hand, you do play airsoft, you’re going to own with the Gen 5.

-Still, a gun with this many bells and whistle probably isn’t suited for a beginner.
-It’ll take a bit of a learning curve to get used to it, but once you do… Well, Mark Wahlberg had better look out.
+Still, a gun with this many bells and whistles probably isn’t suited for a beginner.
+It’ll take a bit of a learning curve to get used to it, but once you do… Well, Mark Wahlberg had a better lookout.